TOURNAMENT RULES & REGULATIONS

 3) In the event of more than two teams being tied in the standings within a Division, the tie shall be broken in the following manner:

-a) Total goals scored by each team in round robin play;
+a) Least goals against by each team in round robin play;

 b) Goal differential in round robin play;